A Universal HKR Theorem: Applications and complements

 As a mere spectrum, this is equivalent to the group ring over the circle $A \simeq \Sphere[K(\bbZ,1)]$.
 However, the $E_2$-filtration on $\Sphere^{K(\bbZ,2)}$ induces a structure of a filtered bialgebra on $A$, which should be considered as a non-commutative analogue of the filtered circle.

-More precisely, we would like to consider the dual filtered bialgebra $B=A^*$ and consider $\Spec B$ in some sense to produce a topological version of the filtered circle.
-We however do not know how to exploit the existence of $B$.
+More precisely, the idea is to study the dual filtered bialgebra $B=A^*$ and consider $\Spec B$ in some sense to produce a topological version of the filtered circle.
+We however do not know currently know how to exploit the existence of $B$ and invite the interested reader to pursue this approach further.

 \BIBLIO